mattmakai/mattmakai.com/source/content/posts/150111-python-websockets.rst

 post I'll lay out some of the resources that I found most helpful for getting started coding Python web applications that use WebSockets.

-It's not necessary to have seen the talk but this page goes along with the `San Francisco Python January 2015 meetup <http://www.meetup.com/sfpython/events/219577721/>`_ event.
+It's not necessary to have seen either talk but this page goes along with the `San Francisco Python January 2015 meetup <http://www.meetup.com/sfpython/events/219577721/>`_ and
+`Django District March 2015 meetup <http://www.meetup.com/django-district/events/220439364/>`_
+events.

 Before diving in make sure you check out the
 `WebSockets page on Full Stack Python <http://www.fullstackpython.com/websockets.html>`_.